igorski/bitmappery/README.md

 # TODO / Roadmap

-* Drawing masks/brushes on a rotated layer that is panned or mirrored is broken
+* Drawing masks/brushes on a rotated layer that is mirrored is broken
 * Rotated layers sometimes not visible in Safari depending on scale and viewport offset
 * Repeated presses on a clone stamp with source coords does not behave logically